-- Active participation in the compulsory elements of the course,

-- A debate session, and

-- A take-home assignment.
+- Active participation in the compulsory elements of the course, - A simulation of a hearing at the European Commission, and - A take-home assignment.

-Assessment criteria applicable to the debate session:
+Assessment criteria applicable to the simulation of hearing:

 - ability to identify, analyse and oral present the relevant legal issues - ability to work with others and argue in a constructive manner, and - ability to assess and draw conclusions from the discussion.